sictweb/bti425-2020/graded-work/assign1.md

 #### Consistent layout

 We must have a consistent and functional visual layout.
 Therefore, the first task is to create a layout, or a structure.
 You can use the guidance in the [React web services intro](https://github.com/sictweb/bti425/tree/master/Week_04) code example (in the repo).
 Customize the "template" so that your name appears in the header area of the viewport.
 Make sure that there is a navigation scheme.
-And, on each component, include navigation links and/or buttons that enables the user to effectively use the app.

-The "home page" component, as a landing page for the app, will simply state the app's purpose. *More importantly*, it will include two URLS:
-1. the URL to your Heroku-hosted (React) app
-2. the URL to your Heroku-hosted (MEN) web service

-> Your professor needs the URL to your hosted React app so that it can be tested on a standard computer browser and on a smartphone or tablet.
-> The URL to your hosted web service is needed too, so that your professor can interact with it using Postman.

 <br>

 #### Components to support the app's purpose

-As suggested by the guidance in the [HTML Form patterns](/notes/html-form-patterns) document and the [React web services intro](https://github.com/sictweb/bti425/tree/master/Week_04) code example, create source code files to hold components for each of the five kinds of interactions.
+As suggested by the guidance in the [HTML Form patterns](/notes/html-form-patterns) document and the [React web services intro](https://github.com/sictweb/bti425/tree/master/Week_04) code example, create source code files to hold class components for each of the five kinds of interactions.

+On each component, remember to include navigation links and/or buttons that enables the user to effectively use the app.

 <br>